pingcap/community/README.md

 ## TiDB User Group

-The TiDB User Groups are groups for facilitating communication and discovery of information related to topics that have long term relevance to large groups of TiDB users.
+The TiDB User Groups (TUGs) are groups for facilitating communication and discovery of information related to topics that have long term relevance to large groups of TiDB users.